United sorry for falsely accusing gay father of fondling his child

 For the Amador-Batten parents, the investigation was "mean-spirited and completely unacceptable," according to a series of Facebook posts.

-"We feel it's important to stand our ground," Joel Amador-Batten wrote on Facebook on Thursday.
+"We feel it's important to stand our ground," Joel Amador-Batten wrote Thursday.

 "We are sharing (our) story in an effort that no one else feels like they can make these sorts of despicable allegations without regard for the potentially far-reaching legal ramifications of being accused of something so heinous as impropriety with one's own child."